mr-s8/trading-strategies/README.md

 # trading-strategies

-A collection of trading strategies
+A collection of trading strategies, coded in pinescript.

 ## Screenshot
 <div align="center">